-(a) Event of Insolvency.
-An Event of Insolvency (as defined below) has occurred with respect

-(b) Payment Default.
-Any principal or interest due with respect to the 2017 Series F Bonds (including regularly scheduled payments of principal and interest on Bank Bonds (as defined in the Initial Liquidity Facility)) is not paid when due or the Agency fails to make or otherwise defaults in any regularly scheduled payment of principal of or interest on any other Material Debt beyond any grace period provided with respect thereto.
+- (a) Event of Insolvency.
+An Event of Insolvency (as defined below) has occurred with respect to the Agency. - (b) Payment Default.
+Any principal or interest due with respect to the 2019 Series H Bonds (including regularly scheduled payments of principal and interest on Bank Bonds (as defined in the Initial Liquidity Facility)) is not paid when due or the Agency fails to make or otherwise defaults in any regularly scheduled payment of principal of or interest on any other Material Debt beyond any grace period provided with respect thereto. - (c) Invalidity. (i) The Act, the 2019 Series H Bonds (including Bank Bonds), the Initial Liquidity Facility, the Resolution, any Material Debt, or any material provision of the Initial Liquidity Facility or of the Act, the 2019 Series H Bonds (including Bank Bonds), the Resolution or any Material Debt relating to the payment of principal of or interest on the 2019 Series H Bonds or other Material Debt, at any time for any reason ceases to be valid and binding on the Agency as determined by any court of competent jurisdiction or Governmental Authority having appropriate jurisdiction over the Agency in a final non-appealable judgment, ruling, finding, decree, order or legislative act or similar action by any court of competent jurisdiction or Governmental Authority having appropriate jurisdiction over the Agency to be null and void, invalid or unenforceable; (ii) the pledge of and

-(c) Invalidity. (i) The Act, the 2017 Series F Bonds (including Bank Bonds), the Initial Liquidity Facility, the Resolution, any Material Debt, or any material provision hereof or thereof relating to the payment of principal of or interest on the 2017 Series F Bonds or other Material Debt, at any time for any reason ceases to be valid and binding on the Agency as determined by any court of competent jurisdiction or Governmental Authority (as defined in the Initial Liquidity Facility) having appropriate jurisdiction over the Agency in a final nonappealable judgment, ruling, finding, decree, order or legislative act or similar action or is declared in a final, nonappealable judgment, ruling, finding, decree, order or legislative act or similar action by any court of competent jurisdiction or Governmental Authority having appropriate jurisdiction over the Agency to be null and void, invalid or unenforceable; (ii) the pledge of and Lien (as defined in the Initial Liquidity Facility) on the Trust Estate (as defined in the Initial Liquidity Facility) at any time for any reason ceases to be valid and binding on the Agency as determined by any court of competent jurisdiction or Governmental Authority having appropriate jurisdiction over the Agency in a final non-appealable judgment, ruling, finding, decree, order or legislative act or similar action by any court of competent jurisdiction or Governmental Authority having appropriate action or is declared in a final, non-appealable judgment, ruling, finding, decree, order or legislative act or similar action by any court of competent jurisdiction or Governmental Authority having appropriate jurisdiction over the Agency to be null and void, invalid or unenforceable; or (iii) any Governmental Authority with jurisdiction to rule on the validity of the Initial Liquidity Facility, the Act, the 2017 Series F Bonds (including Bank Bonds), the Resolution or any Material Debt finds or rules that any of the Act, the Initial Liquidity Facility, the 2017 Series F Bonds (including Bank Bonds), the Resolution or any Material Debt, as the case may be, or any provision hereof or thereof relating to (A) the payment of principal of or interest on the 2017 Series F Bonds (including Bank Bonds) or any Material Debt or (B) the pledge of and Lien on the Trust Estate is not valid or not binding on the Agency or is null and void.
+Lien (as defined in the Initial Liquidity Facility) on the Trust Estate (as defined in the Initial Liquidity Facility) at any time for any reason ceases to be valid and binding on the Agency as determined by any court of competent jurisdiction or Governmental Authority having appropriate jurisdiction over the Agency in a final non-appealable judgment, ruling, finding, decree, order or legislative act or similar action or is declared in a final, non-appealable judgment, ruling, finding, decree, order or legislative act or similar action by any court of competent jurisdiction or Governmental Authority having appropriate jurisdiction over the Agency to be null and void, invalid or unenforceable; or (iii) any Governmental Authority with jurisdiction to rule on the validity of the Initial Liquidity Facility, the Act, the 2019 Series H Bonds (including Bank Bonds), the Resolution or any Material Debt finds or rules that any of the Act, the Initial Liquidity Facility, the 2019 Series H Bonds (including Bank Bonds), the Resolution or any Material Debt, as the case may be, or any provision of the Initial Liquidity Facility or of the Act, the 2019 Series H Bonds (including Bank Bonds), the Resolution or any Material Debt relating to (A) the payment of principal of or interest on the 2019 Series H Bonds (including Bank Bonds) or any Material Debt or (B) the pledge of and Lien on the Trust Estate is not valid or not binding on the Agency or is null and void.